 The FICO model does not use the following data: race, ethnicity/color, religion, gender, sexual orientation, gender identity/expression, marital status, familial status, age, national origin, protected veteran status, disability, or receipt of public assistance.

-Overview of FICO model development data
+During the data build prior to model development, a data quality report (DQR) is produced to validate that the

+modeling data is consistent with production data.
+The validation is performed with respect to the presence of

+required data, valid values, percentage of records with populated values, and appropriate product type and

+population.

-Raw data is continuously cleansed and fixed based on previously agreed conditions with client and modeling team.
+Raw data is continuously cleansed and fixed based on previously agreed conditions with the client and modeling team.
 Once cleansed,

 • The fixed data is inventoried for the coverage period for a particular model build.